 - Who you can be around.

 While the temporary protection order is often a condition of bond in the criminal case, the alleged victim often files for a civil protection order as well.
 Our Domestic Violence Defense Attorneys can defend the civil protection order hearing as well.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

 Family or household member can mean the natural parent of any child of whom the offender is the other natural parent or is the putative other natural parent.

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Sheffield, Ohio, 44035.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Attorneys in Sheffield, Ohio, 44035.

 Zip Codes in Sheffield, Ohio: 44035, 44054